das2000sidd/siddharthadas.github.io/README.md

 Bioinformatics Analyst, Northwestern University, 2018-2021
 - Collaborated with PhD students and psotdoctoral fellows resulting in 3 published papers.
 - Extensive experience in bulk RNA-seq and ChIP-seq analysis from projects investigating role of histone methyl transferases in regulation of gene expression using mouse embryonic stem cell models

+## Tweek this one to link other pages and code repo